mrvbltzr/mark-wants-to-learn/README.md

    cd _templater && npm run build
    ```

-3. The configs and templates are designed to be shared across different vaults.
+3. The config, plugins, themes, custom scripts and templates are intended to be shared across different vaults.
 To enable this, simply run the `symlink.cmd` script (run as admin) located inside the `_shared` folder.

 ## Obsidian Plugins & Themes